NAU Assessment Fair

 Student Learning, Development & Success

-Roundtable discussions will be held immediately before the fair.
-Watch for roundtable topics and registration dates!
+Roundtable discussions will be held immediately before the fair on current assessment topics.
+Scroll below the Call for Proposals for roundtable topics and registration information.

 CALL FOR PROPOSALS

 Abstracts are now being accepted for the 15th Annual Fair, which will be held at the High Country Conference Center on Wednesday, April 12, from 3 – 5 p.m.
 (Roundtables are from 2 – 2:50 p.m.).

 We welcome posters that showcase assessment including student learning and development, needs and satisfaction, and success.
 Posters may also display assessment processes, designs, and/or strategies, not just results of assessment studies.
 We invite you to review information about past fairs to see the wide range of assessment topics that have been presented.

 We also welcome proposals that showcase projects representing Scholarship of Teaching and Learning (SOTL).
 These posters may include completed research studies, in-class activities that enhance student learning, and projects that will be carried out in the near future.

 In addition to a “People’s Choice” prize determined by popular vote of attendees, a panel of judges will select and award a “Judge’s Choice” prize.
 This year, we are adding an additional “Judge’s Choice” prize for the best SOTL presentation.

 If you would like to present a poster, please submit your abstract online.
 Abstracts should include a description of: